-This article will answer these questions and look at some of the most effective ways to increase the connection speed, bandwidth, and stability of a Wi-Fi network when using 802.11n.
+This article will answer these questions and look at some of the most effective ways to increase a Wi-Fi network's connection speed, bandwidth, and stability when using 802.11n.

 1. Maximum data rate and connection speed (channel rate) are different things

 To begin with, many users incorrectly focus on the connection speed (in megabits per second), which is displayed in the connection information.
 For example, in the Windows operating system, it is shown in the 'Speed' field on the 'General' tab of the 'Status' window of the wireless connection.

 The wireless adapter driver displays this number.
 It shows what connection speed at the physical layer is currently used within the selected standard, i.e. the operating system only reports the current (instantaneous) physical connection rate (called channel rate).